 The Agency's benchmark for newly hired direct service staff to complete their required 80 hours of pre-service training is 90 percent.
 During the period of July 2018 - June 2019, 89 percent (n=57) of applicable direct service staff completed the required 80 pre-service training hours.
-This is a five-point increase from the prior year.72
+This is a five-point increase from the prior year.
+105

 The Agency's benchmark for newly hired supervisors to complete their 40 pre-service hours is also 90 percent, allowing completion within eight months after assuming supervisory responsibility.
 For the same time period of July 2018 - June 2019, 100 percent (n=10) of the direct service supervisors completed the required 40 pre-service training hours.
-This percent is consistent with 100 percent for 2017 - 2018.73
+This percent is consistent with 100 percent for 2017 - 2018.
+106

-The District standard is 95 percent for resource parents completing a minimum of 30 preservice hours.
+The District standard is 95 percent for resource parents completing a minimum of 30 pre-service hours.
 During calendar year 2019, there were 133 CFSA and contracted agency resource parents licensed.
 Eighty-nine percent (n=119) completed the required 30 pre-service training hours.
-This is a three-point increase from the prior year.74 program managers, and administrators completed the required 24 in-service hours.
-This is a one-point decrease from the prior year.76
+This is a three-point increase from the prior year.
+107

 For completion of direct service staff annual in-service training, the Agency benchmark is 80 percent.
 Between July 2018 and June 2019, 90 percent (n=208) of applicable direct service staff completed the required 30 in-service hours.
-This is a two-point increase from the prior year.75
+This is a two-point increase from the prior year.
+108

 The Agency's benchmark is also 80 percent for supervisors, program managers, and administrators with casework responsibility to complete their annual in-service training.
-For the same time period of July 2018 to June 2019, 90 percent (n=64) of the direct service supervisors,
+For the same time period of July 2018 to June 2019, 90 percent (n=64) of the direct service supervisors, program managers, and administrators completed the required 24 in-service hours.
+This is a one-point decrease from the prior year.
+109

 For resource parents' in-service hours for license renewal, the Agency benchmark is 95 percent.
 During calendar year 2019, there were 293 CFSA and contracted agency resource homes.
-Eighty-five percent (n=251) completed the required 15 hours of in-service training for a oneyear license and 30 hours of in-service training for a two-year license.
-This is a thirty-one-point increase from the prior year.77
+Eighty-five percent (n=251) completed the required 15 hours of in-service training for a one-year license and 30 hours of in-service training for a two-year license.
+This is a thirty-one-point increase from the prior year.
+110 process utilizes the Kirkpatrick model111 of evaluation in conjunction with Likert112 scaling to determine how effectively on-going trainings address the basic skills and knowledge needed by staff to prepare them to carry out their duties.
+There are also 6/12 Month Post-Course Evaluations to measure the impact of participation on the attendee's professional development.
+More specifically, the 6/12 Month Post-Course evaluation is an objective summary of quantitative and qualitative data on the effectiveness of training.
+The training evaluation data helps CWTA inform its stakeholders as to whether training and subsequent reinforcement is accomplishing its goals and contributing to the Agency's mission.
+It also helps determine how to adjust the training and other interventions for greater effectiveness.